-To apply for financial aid, all students must complete a Free Application for Federal Student Aid (FAFSA).
-The FAFSA uses federal formulas to establish financial need.
+To apply for financial aid, all students must complete a Free Application for Federal Student Aid (FAFSA) or California Dream Act (CADAA).
+The FAFSA and CADAA use federal formulas to establish financial need.
 Sierra College's Federal School Code is 001290.